remytuyeras/HaploDynamics/README.md

 ```
 Typical outputs for the previous script should look as follows, where the right graph shows the graph linking **distance between SNPS** and **average correlations**.

-Correlations            |  SNP-distance to average correlaions
+Correlations            |  SNP-distance to average correlations
 :-------------------------:|:-------------------------:
 ![](/img/simulation_LD_1.png)  |  ![](/img/simulation_dist_1.png)